 - MainChecks

-The aim of this workbook is to provide an easy way to control the Thomson Reuters connection and to control if the framework has bootstrapped correctly.
+The aim of this workbook is to provide an easy way to control the live data (in the following, we will for simplicity assume Thomson Reuters Eikon is Used) connection and to control if the framework has bootstrapped correctly.

 Launch Framework: Double click on the corresponding .bat File (in our example: EUR-s-live.bat).